Rights, Privileges & Further Information

 Retiring Fellows & Revalidation

-If they continue to revalidate and therefore equip themselves for employment they will continue to pay the normal rates even if they have retired from their full time NHS post.
-If income from medical practice is less than the lower income rate (£25K) the relevant “lower income” rate will apply.
+If they continue to revalidate and therefore equip themselves for employment they will continue to pay the normal membership subscriptions even if they have retired from their full time NHS post.
+If income from medical practice is less than the lower income rate (£35K) then there is a 50% reduction available for these members.

-Those Members and Fellows who has ceased to revalidate and are therefore ineligible to continue to work as a medical practitioner may choose one of the following retired fellow options:
+Those members who has ceased to revalidate and are therefore ineligible to continue to work as a medical practitioner may choose one of the following retired fellow options:

 (a) An annual reduced fee as a retired Fellow or

 (b) Pay a single ‘one-off’ life Fellowship fee.